AliceSeo/F_sharp/02_basics_hello_world.md

 What if you give a wrong type after printf?
 Well, once you run it the F# compiler will immediately say
-> The type 'you gave' is not compatible with 'the actual type of value to print out'
+> The type 'you gave' is not compatible with 'the actual type of value to print out' and throw an compilation error :joy:
+The compiler checks if the given % format specifications are **format compatible**.

 So, you need to give a correct type.
 (Again, if you are not sure about the type, just use "%A" if you don't want to be interrupted by the compiler)